momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

 We can `recv()` from the socket and `send()` a message to it.
 Let's see if the backend works properly using the frontend.
 Run the server by executing `cargo shuttle run`, and open the `index.html` in your browser.
-If succeeded, you can see some messages in the developer console.
+If succeeds, you can see some messages in the developer console.

-Reference
+Reference:

 - [Module axum::extract::ws - Axum](https://docs.rs/axum/latest/axum/extract/ws/index.html)

 ## Backend - Broadcast

-We need to handle multiple connections to implement chat function.
-Imagine that three client have connections to the server.
+To handle multiple connections and enable chat functionality, we need to implement a broadcast mechanism.
+Imagine that three clients have connections to the server.
+When client A sends a message, the server needs to broadcast the received message to all clients.

 ```
            ┌────────┐